xwl42/tp/docs/UserGuide.md

 Format: `get-timeslots`

-Example:
-* `get-timeslots`

-* Allows the user to keep track of their unavailable timings for easier scheduling of consultations with students
+* Allows the user to keep track of their unavailable timings for easier scheduling of consultations with students.
 * The command shows merged ranges in a human-friendly date/time format.
   * Example:
     ```